 The grievance process is intended to resolve complaints not subject to the Medicaid Fair Hearing process such as a person's allegations of provider noncompliance with waiver policy and/or non-implementation of your Service Plan.

 The grievance process is not utilized to address decisions regarding medical or financial eligibility, a change in service(s) or case closure.
+These issues must be addressed through the Medicaid Fair Hearing process.

 Complaints: